pulumi/terraform-provider-aws/website/docs/r/dynamodb_table.html.markdown

 * `stream_enabled` - (Optional) Indicates whether Streams are to be enabled (true) or disabled (false).
 * `stream_view_type` - (Optional) When an item in the table is modified, StreamViewType determines what information is written to the table's stream.
 Valid values are `KEYS_ONLY`, `NEW_IMAGE`, `OLD_IMAGE`, `NEW_AND_OLD_IMAGES`.
 * `server_side_encryption` - (Optional) Encryption at rest options.
 AWS DynamoDB tables are automatically encrypted at rest with an AWS owned Customer Master Key if this argument isn't specified.
-* `tags` - (Optional) A map of tags to populate on the created table.
-If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+* `tags` - (Optional) A map of tags to populate on the created table. .If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.
 * `point_in_time_recovery` - (Optional) Point-in-time recovery options.

 ### Timeouts